obsei/obsei/README.md

  - `pip install obsei[elasticsearch]`: To install dependencies related to elasticsearch informer
  - `pip install obsei[slack-api]`:To install dependencies related to Slack official api based informer

+The core install also includes the Xquik Observer.
+Store its API key in `XQUIK_API_KEY`, then run `example/xquik_source_example.py`.
+The Observer marks tweet text as untrusted external content.
+Keep it isolated from instructions, secrets, and executable actions.

+Xquik is an independent third-party service.
+Not affiliated with X Corp.
+"Twitter" and "X" are trademarks of X Corp.

 You can also mix multiple dependencies together in single installation command.
 For example to install dependencies Twitter observer, all analyzer, and Slack informer use following command -
 ```shell